mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * Will you pay a kill fee if you decide not to publish the writer's work?
     * Publishers sometimes pay a "kill fee" if a writer completes an assignment, but the publisher doesn't use it.
 * Example articles
-  * Link to content to serve as the inspiration for what you want.
+  * Provide links to content to serve as the inspiration for what you want.
     * Be specific about what you like about the examples.
   * You can also link to counter-examples of writing you dislike.
     * What aspects of the counter-examples should writers avoid?